How to hold a pencil

-You already know how to hold a pencil right?
-Maybe not.
+You probably think you already know how to hold a pencil.
+Maybe not!